troglobit/finit/doc/config.md

 Support for partial `.conf` files in `/etc/finit.d` was added to handle changes of the system configuration at runtime.
-It does *not support* the above `finit.conf` settings described above.
+It does *not support* the above `finit.conf` settings described above, only the following:

-Supported stanzas are:

 - `module`, but only in runlevel `S`
 - `service`